chrisclaynz/FutureLensNewV3/Prompt_Plan .md

 ---

+### **Prompt 10: Redirect to Results After Login for Completed Surveys**

+vbnet
+CopyEdit
+`Enhance the application to redirect users to their results page when they login if they've already completed a survey:`

+`1.
+In auth.js, modify the handleLogin function to:`
+   `- After successful authentication but before redirecting to survey-code.html`
+   `- Add an async function checkCompletedSurveys(userId) that:`
+     `- Uses the user's ID to query the participants table with proper RLS considerations`
+     `- Joins with the responses table to determine if the user has any completed surveys`
+     `- Define "completed" as having responses for all required questions in a survey`
+     `- Handle the case where no participants records exist without error`

+`2.
+Add a user selection screen when multiple completed surveys exist:`
+   `- If only one completed survey, redirect directly to results.html with the appropriate participant_id`
+   `- If multiple completed surveys, display a selection screen showing survey titles and dates`
+   `- Allow users to choose which results to view or to start a new survey`

+`3.
+Standardize participant ID storage:`
+   `- Ensure consistent use of either 'participant_id' or 'futurelens_participant_id' in localStorage` `- Update all references throughout the codebase to use the standardized key`
+   `- Document this decision in code comments for future developers`

+`4.
+Optimize database queries and respect RLS:`
+   `- Ensure all queries work within existing RLS policies`
+   `- Use efficient query patterns that don't degrade login performance`
+   `- Include proper error handling for cases where RLS might block access`

+`5.
+Update the results.js module to:`
+   `- Accept participant_id as a URL parameter (e.g., results.html?participant_id=123)`
+   `- Gracefully handle cases where results might be incomplete`
+   `- Add clear navigation options to return to the survey selection or take a new survey`

+`6.
+Ensure compatibility with the existing session timeout mechanism:`
+   `- Make sure the new flows respect the 60-minute inactivity timer`
+   `- Maintain proper token refresh during redirects and result viewing`
+   `- Test thoroughly with various timeout scenarios`

+`Write tests that verify:`
+   `- Users with completed surveys are correctly redirected`
+   `- Users with no completed surveys follow the original flow`
+   `- The selection screen works correctly for users with multiple surveys`
+   `- All functionality respects the RLS constraints in the database`

+`Return the updated auth.js, app.js, and results.js files, focusing on making this feature resilient to the identified potential issues.`

+---

 ## **Post-MVP Features**

 Below is the same expansion roadmap as before, which you can tackle **after** delivering a stable MVP.
 These are not prompted in detail, just keep them in mind: